squid-cache/squid-cache.github.io/Features/Redirectors.rst

 === Can I use something other than perl? ===

 Almost any external script can be used to perform a redirect.
-See ConfigExamples/PhpRedirectors for hints on writing complex redirectors using php.
+See [[ConfigExamples/PhpRedirectors]] for hints on writing complex redirectors using PHP.

 == Can I use the redirector to return HTTP redirect messages? ==